GK-Hynes/regex-course/notes.md

 `/[bc]ook/` will match either "book" or "cook".

-To exclude characters you don't want to match, use a caret.
+To exclude characters you don't want from character set, use a caret.

 `/[^l]ook/` will match "book" and "cook" but not "look".